-The Sonoma County General Plan continues to provide a broad policy framework for growth in the unincorporated County in 2023, and the current Housing Element programs continue to effectively address housing needs outlined in the 2023 Housing Element.
+The Sonoma County General Plan continues to provide a broad policy framework for growth in the unincorporated County in 2024, and the current Housing Element programs continue to effectively address housing needs outlined in the updated Housing Element.

-In 2024, the County will continue to implement the sixth cycle Housing Element programs; pursue Coastal Commission certification of the Local Coastal Plan update and begin implementation; seek adoption of the Public Safety Element update, new Environmental Justice Element, and the Springs Specific Plan; and make progress on the Airport Area Specific Plan update.
+In 2025, the County will continue to implement the sixth cycle Housing Element programs; update the Sonoma County Coastal Zoning Ordinance and the Coastal Administrative Manual; seek adoption of the Public Safety Element update, new Environmental Justice Element, the Airport Area Specific Plan, and the Springs Specific Plan.